nodejs/docker-node/docs/BestPractices.md

 > Note that if you create some other directory which is not a descendant one from where you ran the command, you will end up using the global (dated) version.
 If you wish to upgrade `yarn` globally follow the instructions in the next section.

+> When following the local install instructions, due to duplicated yarn the image will end up being bigger.

 ```Dockerfile
 FROM node:6